FAQ - Frequently Asked Questions

 Can I airfreight magnets?

-Magnets are generally considered dangerous goods, which can only be forwarded by airfreight under certain circumstances.
+Magnets are generally considered dangerous goods and can only be shipped by airfreight under certain circumstances.
 Correct classification requires accurate measurements, which supermagnete cannot provide.

 When in doubt, we recommend avoiding airfreight.